jpjonte/NESd/README.md

 Serve `index.html` and `flutter_bootstrap.js` uncached.
 Serve over HTTPS (or localhost): browsers only provide audio worklets in secure contexts, **so on plain HTTP NESd runs without sound.**

+## Contributing

+Contributions are very welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the development setup and how to report bugs (please include the log).

 ## Acknowledgements

 Thank you to the following projects and people for their amazing work: